This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Add in the noodles and stir a few times before adding the soy sauce and oyster sauce.
+- Add the noodles and stir a few times before adding the soy sauce and oyster sauce.
 Stir continuously to combine all the ingredients in the wok.
 Dish out and serve immediately.

 Notes